RadCet/CodeQL/C or C++/README.md

 ## Data flow
  - Analyze data flow in your project
  - Below example will find which paramter in functions will be used in fopen
- - Maybe we can use this to find where main process function get input then fuzzing that entry
 ```
 // import library
 import cpp